brownag/labtaxa/README.md

 structure for working with horizon and site level data associated with specific soil profiles.

-When you start up {labtaxa} in the Docker container you hwill ave the latest database and the first-step data object (as if you ran the {soilDB} functions) readily available for post-processing for answering specific questions.
+When you start up {labtaxa} in the Docker container you will have the latest database and the first-step data object (as if you ran the {soilDB} functions) readily available for post-processing for answering specific questions.
+See demo.R in the container home folder to get started.

 ``` r
 ldm <- load_labtaxa()